Create a Laravel Middleware (Register & Use with Example)

 How to Register a Laravel Middleware?

-Now that we have our logic implemented in our API middleware class we need to register it with an alias to use in our routes.
-To register Laravel middleware follow these steps:
+Now that we have our logic implemented in our API middleware class, we need to register it with an alias to use in our routes.
+To register Laravel middleware, follow these steps:

-- Navigate to
+- Navigate to the

-app/Httpdirectory of Laravel project. - Open
+app/Httpdirectory of the Laravel project. - Open the

 Kernel.phpfile. - Find the